o3de/sig-docs-community/.github/ISSUE_TEMPLATE/rfc-suggestion.md

 ---

-# O3DE Suggestion RFC Template
+# Open 3D Foundation D&C SIG Suggestion RFC Template

 ## :no_entry: If you submit a pull request to implement a process change without going through the RFC process, it may be closed with a polite request to submit an RFC first. :no_entry: